Ladsgroup/reference-island/docs/schema.md

          **/
         String: String,
         /**
-         * A key value pair representing an "reference URL" claim:
+         * A key value pair representing a "reference URL" claim:
          * Key: Always "P854" in our case (Wikidata "reference URL" PID)
          * Value: The url the data was extracted from **/